Lambdagon/fc/.github/ISSUE_TEMPLATE/lfce-issue-report.md

 ---
-name: LFCE Issue Report
+name: FC Issue Report
-about: Create a report to help us improve LF:CE.
+about: Create a report to help us improve FC.
 Your business is appreciated :)
 title: "[BUG]"
 labels: ''
 assignees: ''